nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/product-purpose/product-purpose.md

 Descriptive analysis is the simplest analysis, and can be useful to give quick, quantitative data.
 Descriptive analysis often focuses on historical data to give a picture of the present.

-Diagnostic analysis – why is it happening?
+### Diagnostic analysis – why is it happening?

 Diagnostic analysis investigates the root cause of data outcomes and events, and uses further data to help inform the insights generated.
 Within a data product, this may look likebe shown using a drill down function to reveal further details.
 It is useful to investigate patterns and trends in the data.

+### Predictive analysis – what is likely to happen?

+Predictive analysis looks at what the data has been historically telling us,uses historical data and relationships within the data, to inform predict what future outcomes could be.
+Statistical methods, machine learning and time series analysis can be used to generate these insights.
+This is most appropriate when business strategies have remained fairly consistent over time.